Table Of Contents

 Financial analysts often use the Ratio Analysis approach when analyzing financial statements to gain greater insight into a company’s holistic equity analysis.

-Analyzing different ratios helps them measure aspects such as, liquidity, profitability, solvency status, and operational efficiency.
+Analyzing different ratios helps them measure liquidity, profitability, solvency status, and operational efficiency.
 A good answer will also explain how combining these ratio findings with other financial statements gives a reliable picture of the organization’s financial health.

 7. How is Cash Flow different from Free Cash Flow (FCF)?

-The Free Cash Flows (FCF) metric measures the present value of a business to investors by calculating the cash left over after paying operating expenses and capital expenditure.
-Cash flow, on the flip side, refers to the amount of cash coming in and going out of the business.
+The Free Cash Flow (FCF) metric measures a business’s present value to investors by calculating the cash left over after paying operating expenses and capital expenditures.
+Cash flow, on the other hand, refers to the cash coming in and going out of the business.

 8. Budgeting.
 Forecasting.
 Cost allocation.
 Could you please take us through the differences between all three?